mosse-security/mcsi-library/docs/articles/2022/07/introduction-to-google-earth/introduction-to-google-earth.md

 # Introduction to Google Earth

-In this blog page, we will make an introduction to Google Earth Pro which is a great free online tool for conducting OSINT studies, especially when looking at time-series data.
+Google Earth is a powerful tool for conducting OSINT (open-source intelligence) investigations.
+The platform enables users to view satellite imagery, terrain, street maps, and even 3D buildings in any location around the world.
+Google Earth also offers a time-lapse feature that allows users to see how a particular location has changed over time.
+This can be an invaluable tool for investigators looking to track down leads or piece together a timeline of events.
+In this blog post, we'll introduce you to the basics of using Google Earth for OSINT investigations.

 ## Introduction